TMJ Treatment – Toledo, OH

 You Don’t Need to Live with Jaw Pain

-What are the Symptoms of a TMJ Disorder?
+What is TMJ Disorder?

-A TMJ disorder often causes consistent jaw pain; you might also experience pain when chewing.
+A TMJ disorder often causes consistent jaw pain.
+You might also experience pain when chewing.
 You may hear a clicking sound whenever you open your mouth, and your jaw may have limited movements; in some cases, it might even get stuck.
 Sometimes you could experience ear pain and/or tinnitus (ringing in the ears).
 Other symptoms include headaches, vertigo, back pain, and worsened sleep apnea.

-What Happens if TMJ Disorder Isn’t Treated?
+What Happens If TMJ Disorder Isn’t Treated?

 While TMJ disorders aren’t considered life-threatening, their symptoms take a toll over time.
 Living with constant jaw pain will eventually start to impact your quality of life; your mood in general will be more negative, and you may even be at a higher risk of developing depression.

-The symptoms associated with TMJ disorders – joint pain, sleep apnea and headaches – can become worse over time.
+The symptoms associated with TMJ disorders – joint pain, sleep apnea, and headaches – can become worse over time.
 Furthermore, if the disorder is caused by grinding or clenching (a condition known as bruxism that can happen during the day or at night), your teeth may start to wear down, which can lead to bite problems that can make TMJ issues even worse.

 TMJ Treatment FAQs